14 Feb A Day in the Life of a Dental PPC Click

 Paid search marketing can be a very effective strategy if a dentist is looking to schedule new patients or target a specific procedure.
-In fact, Google released a PPC (pay-per-click) advertising study in 2011 that says even if you have a top organic search ranking (that’s ranking near the top of a Google search by good SEO alone), a paid search campaign won’t compromise your organic (or free) clicks and can actually double your website traffic.
+In fact, Google released a study that says even if you have a top organic search ranking (that’s ranking near the top of a Google search by good SEO alone), a paid search campaign won’t compromise your organic (or free) clicks and can actually double your website traffic.
 So, for a general dentist wanting new patients or a specialist trying to get dental implant cases, you can potentially double your Google page one exposure if you add a PPC campaign to your online marketing efforts.

 Pay-Per-Click advertising can be a quick way to increase your website traffic, but there are many elements that contribute to a well-executed campaign and it is certainly not “set it and forget it” marketing.
 If any of its moving parts are overlooked or left idle for too long, your campaign can fail and your marketing dollars lost.
 Let’s take a look at what exactly happens when a potential patient performs a Google search for “San Antonio dental implants.”